yihangyang/yihangyang/README.md

 - 📫 How to reach me **yangyihang@outlook.de**

-- 🎓 Bachelor of Science in Business International Management (Wirtschaftsinformatik)
+- 🎓 Bachelor of Science in Business International System (Wirtschaftsinformatik)

 - 📚 Reading more about History, interested in Politics  <br/>